Atlassian Jira Service Management

 Click Create API token.

-The Create an API token dialog box will appear.
 Enter a Label name and click Create.

 ALERT